tungstennn/etl-example/walkthough-activities/activity-6.md

 ```

 - ***Performance Test***:
-  - [ ] - Verify that the data extraction completes in less than 1 minute (regardless of the number of rows).
+  - [ ] - Verify that the data extraction completes in less than 1ms per row (regardless of the number of rows).
 - ***Functional Tests***:
   - [ ] - Verify that the data extraction retrieves exactly 4 fields per row.
 - ***Data Integrity Tests***: